eslint/rfcs/designs/2022-languages/README.md

 Other than these interface members, languages may define any additional methods or properties that they need to provide to rule developers.
 For instance, the JavaScript `SourceCode` object currently has methods allowing retrieval of tokens, comments, and lines.
 It is up to the individual language object implementations to determine what additional properties and methods may be required inside of rules.
 (We may want to provide some best practices for other methods, but they won't be required.)

-#### The `SourceCode#match()` Method

-ESLint currently uses [`esquery`](https://npmjs.com/package/esquery) to match visitor patterns to nodes. `esquery` is defined for use specifically with ESTree-compatible AST structures, which means that it cannot work for other structures without modification.
-We need a generic way to ensure that a given pattern in a visitor matches a given node, and that is the purpose of the `SourceCode#match()` method.

-For JavaScript, `SourceCode#match()` will simply use `esquery`; for other languages, they will be able to either implement their own CSS-query utilities or else just stick with node names to get started.
-(ESLint initially only matched the `type` property; `esquery` was added several years later.)

-We will need to update the [`NodeEventGenerator`](https://github.com/eslint/eslint/blob/90a5b6b4aeff7343783f85418c683f2c9901ab07/lib/linter/node-event-generator.js#L296) to use `SourceCode#match()` instead of `esquery`.
-This will require significant refactoring.

 #### The `SoureCode#traverse()` Method